q-shift/backstage-plugins/README.md

 apiVersion: scaffolder.backstage.io/v1beta3
 kind: Template
 metadata:
-  name: quarkus-wizzard
+  name: quarkus-quickstart
-  title: Create a Quarkus Application Wizzard
+  title: Create a Quarkus Application from a Quickstart
-  description: Create a Quarkus App using a wizzard
+  description: Create a Quarkus Application from one of the Quickstarts you can find on "https://github.com/quarkusio/quarkus-quickstarts"
   tags:
     - quarkus
     - java